exilence-ce/exilence-ce/README.md

 ## Supporting us

-If you feel like chiming in with something, here's our Patreon: https://www.patreon.com/exilence
+If you feel like chiming in with something, here's our Ko-fi: https://ko-fi.com/ExilenceCE

 ## Acknowledgements